MoWE-Audio: Multitask AudioLLMs with Mixture of Weak Encoders: Acknowledgements

 \section{Acknowledgements}

-This research is supported by the National Research Foundation, Singapore and Infocomm Media Development Authority, Singapore under its National Large Language Models Funding Initiative.
-Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of National Research Foundation, Singapore and Infocomm Media Development Authority, Singapore.
+This research is supported by the National Research Foundation, Singapore under its National Large Language Models Funding Initiative.
+Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not reflect the views of National Research Foundation, Singapore.